AniMani05/Total-Football/README.md

 - **Player Valuation**: Each player has a monetary value attached, adding another strategic layer to team management.

 ---
+## Key Code Features

+1. **Backend Framework**:
+   - Developed using **Django**, a powerful Python web framework, for managing the backend logic, data models, and APIs.

+2. **Frontend Development**:
+   - Designed the user interface with **HTML/CSS** for layout and styling.
+   - Implemented dynamic, interactive elements using **JavaScript**.

+3. **AJAX Integration**:
+   - Leveraged **AJAX** to make asynchronous requests for fetching and updating real-time player statistics from the Rapid Football API.

+4. **React for Interactivity**:
+   - Used **React** to build dynamic components, such as the live stats tracker and player selection interface.

+5. **Database Management**:
+   - Utilized Django’s ORM for database interactions, ensuring efficient and secure handling of user and team data.

+6. **Real-Time Updates**:
+   - Periodic API calls to fetch live player statistics every six hours, keeping data accurate and up-to-date.

+---

 ## Acknowledgments